tramuntanal/pntfr/README.md

     :'last-extra' => {lastkey: 'last value'}
   }
 )
-vsession.notify

-# Custom content will be found into :custom key for each platform.
+notifier.notify

+# Supose you have this configuration for
+# SETTING ANPS AND GCN CREDENTIALS ON EACH NOTIFICATION
+# using different configuration on each call
+credentials= {ios: {
+        host: 'test-host',
+        pem: 'test-pem',
+        port: 'test-port',
+        pass: 'test-password',
+      },
+andr: 'notification key'
+}
+notifier= Pntfr::Notifier.new( credentials )
+# this Notifier instance overrides the global credentials configuration (if any)
+notifier.update_devices(device).msg({:title => 'Title', :description => 'Description'}).notify
+# of course the device's push_id and credentials should belong to the same application.
 ```
 # Testing
-For testing one can check the messages to be sent to each given driver the same way
+For testing, one can check the messages sent to each device the same way
 that Rails ActiveMailer works: messages are stacked into `Pntfr.deliveries[push_id]`,
 where for each key (push_id is the identifier of the device) one will get an ordered array
 with all messages sent to the device while testing.
 Of course, while testing,
 notifications are not sent, only stored in the stack.

+# Further development (roadmap)
+- Update cannonical push id when required for gcm.
+- Retrieve feedback on sent messages for apns.

 # Resources
 - Depends on APNS gem: https://rubygems.org/gems/apns